Ysabel Jurado elected to Council District 14 after Kevin de León conceded the race

-Ysabel Jurado declares victory in race for Council District 14
+Ysabel Jurado beat incumbent Kevin de León in the race for Los Angeles City Council District 14.

 "After knocking over 83k doors, mobilizing over 1k volunteers, sending over 8k postcards and registering hundreds of constituents to vote —We won.
 The little campaign that could overcame corruption, redbaiting, misogyny and racial division.
 This victory belongs to the señoras and the titas who welcomed us into their homes and distributed flyers at their church groups, to the young people who hosted meet and greets at their college campuses, to the single mothers who told their stories and shared their struggles, to the organizers and the tenants who fought tirelessly for their right to stay in their neighborhoods.
 Together, we cut through the political theater and built a movement focused on the real issues—affordable housing, our youth and our elders, real public safety, the homelessness crisis, and defending our small businesses," Juardo said in a statement.

-Her victory in district 14, which includes downtown L.A., Boyle Heights, Lincoln Heights, El Sereno and Northeast L.A., comes less than a month after she found herself in the middle of a scandal after audio captured her saying "F*** the police."
+Her victory in District 14, which includes downtown L.A., Boyle Heights, Lincoln Heights, El Sereno and Northeast L.A., comes less than a month after she found herself in the middle of a scandal after audio captured her saying "F*** the police."

 During a meeting at Cal State LA on Oct.
 17, Jurado was asked about her current stance on police and what she thought about spending discretionary funds on overtime for officers.
 She responded by saying "What's the rap verse?
 F- the police, that's how I see 'em."